In this article

 Take a look over your ISP breakdown by reviewing one of your largest lists in WordFly.
 On the List Summary page, open the Subscribers by top domains section.
 This will give you a high-level overview of which ISPs make up your list.

 Use WordFly segmentation to include the subscribers you want to send to.
 To find a specific domain or ISP, use an email data field segment to find all your subscribers.
 Combine other segments to target specific engagement ratings (star rating) or engagement scores.
 Use the ALL toggle to ensure that all of your segment requirements are met.

 After applying your segment, you can export your ISP segment to use in other campaigns and segments.
 This can be helpful for managing the total volumes sent to specific subscribers.

-How to isolate specific ISP and Engagement Rating stats
+Review stats by specific ISP and Engagement

 - Go to Reporting > Export Data

 - In the export options, include data field Email (this will be checked by default), then also include EngagementRating and EngagementScore.
 You could also add CrmSubscriberId for the CRM customer number.

 - In the resulting export file, you will have all your subscribers and engagement data.

 - Open your file in Excel or another spreadsheet program.
 Use the Data Filter tool to filter your subscriber address column by a specific ISP domain (for example, gmail.com).
 This will isolate all your subscribers at that domain.
 Then filter by the engagement rating column to find your 5-star engagement rating subscribers and then further filter by the highest engagement scores to find your best ones.
 You can use this to selectively choose who you will send to.